akerpelm/infinote/README.md

     );
   }

-  componentDidUpdate(prevProps) { //updates the note component's state
+  componentDidUpdate(prevProps) { //updates the note component's state to render the most recently selected note
     if (prevProps.noteId !== this.props.noteId) {
       this.setState(this.props.currentNote);
     }